TahlonBrahic/Tea-Production-Data-Science/README.md

 Other organic compounds such as caffeine are also produced in different amounts in each tea plant are are also effected by the same parameters as catechins.

+# Goals
+The main goal of this case study is to use unsupervised machine learning to map different green teas.

 # Sources
 https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6076941/
 https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7084675/#:~:text=The%20group%20of%20catechins%20(flavan,)%2Depicatechin%20(EC).